 Rebecca is constantly encouraged by the leadership of Head of School Temple, the support of the board, the ingenuity of PVCP teachers, and the one-of-a-kind parent community at PVCP.
 She is personally motivated to see students come to a true understanding and love of the Lord.
 Not only is Rebecca passionate about empowering faculty to be the best they can be, but as a college adjunct of educational technology, she always seeks new and creative ways to more fully integrate technology into the classroom.

 M.A.
 Interdisciplinary Studies; B.A.
 Integrative Studies Arts and Sciences; Currently enrolled in doctoral program

-Arturo has served at PVCP in a teaching capacity since 2007, and in a leadership role as Dean of Humanities since 2014.
+Arturo has served at PVCP in a teaching capacity since 2007, as Dean of Humanities from 2014 to 2017, and as Middle and Upper School Headmaster since 2017.
 Arturo joined PVCP because the distinctives of the school coincide with his personal philosophy of education – a philosophy that addresses the intellectual, spiritual, emotional, and relational needs of the students.
 In addition, he appreciates PVCP’s deliberate commitment to use critical thinking to pursue truth in an age of rampant skepticism.